kirenz/ds-python/_sources/docs/data.md

 ```

 Note that the usage of **data preprocessing pipelines** is considered a best practice to help avoid leaking statistics from your test data into the trained model (e.g. during cross-validation).
-See [](section:data:pipeline)
+To learn more about pipelines, see section [](section:data:pipeline).

 ## Feature engineering